 Helen Cheng, B. Comm., LL.B., LL.M., is a lawyer and conflict resolution consultant.
 Her practice focuses on institutional system design, leadership and management training.
 She was previously a crown counsel with the Department of Justice Canada and specialized in Charter litigation.
 Helen contributes on a pro bono basis to a number of organizations that promote grassroots empowerment, such as Women’s Legal Education and Action Fund, and is the founder of Yspace, a grassroots youth program that introduces ideas and skills indispensable to conflict resolution and peace building.
 Helen completed her Master of Law studies at Harvard Law School and her research on ADR theory is published in The Canadian Journal of Law and Jurisprudence.

 Brad Crewson, BA, Cert.
-ConRes is Conflict Resolution Specialist with a Mediation Certificate from the Justice Institute of BC (JIBC) and Restorative Justice Facilitator Certificate.
+ConRes, is Conflict Resolution Specialist with a Mediation Certificate from the Justice Institute of BC (JIBC) and Restorative Justice Facilitator Certificate.
 He is an instructor and coach facilitating conflict resolution courses for the JIBC, Camosun College, the University of Victoria, and The Dialogue and Resolution Services Society.
-Brad is the Director of Strategic Projects at Pacifica Housing and has over 20 years of experience in the social services and counselling fields.
-He also provides volunteer counselling services at the Esquimalt Neighbourhood House.
+Brad's mediation focus is workplace and community disputes.
+He has over 25 years of experience in the social services and counselling fields and also provides volunteer counselling services at the Esquimalt Neighbourhood House.